tranvantruonggit/tranvantruonggit.github.io/_pages/about.md

 You might be wondering why I chose this domain name.
 Well, RTOS (Real-Time Operating System) is one of my favorite topics in embedded systems.
 When Google introduced the `.dev domain`, I saw it as a perfect opportunity to register it for myself.

 # What else
 On a personal note, I'm a proud owner of a mechanical keyboard and I prefer using a trackball in my office setup.
 Additionally, I'm a Dvorak typist.
-These are just a few things that easily identify me.
+These are just a few things that easily identifies me.